PentHertz/RF-Swift/README.md

 ## 🔍 What is RF Swift?

-RF Swift is a revolutionary toolbox that transforms any computer into a powerful RF & Hardware testing laboratory without requiring a dedicated operating system. 🔄 Unlike traditional approaches that force you to sacrifice your primary OS, RF Swift brings containerized RF tools to your existing environment. 🏠
+RF Swift is a revolutionary toolbox that transforms any computer into a powerful RF testing laboratory without requiring a dedicated operating system. 🔄 Unlike traditional approaches that force you to sacrifice your primary OS, RF Swift brings containerized RF tools to your existing environment. 🏠

 ### ⚡ Why RF Swift Outperforms Dedicated OS Solutions